-LEAF (Linked Environment and Farming) will be hosting a one-day conference in May on the role of technology in developing the current and future potential of Integrated Farm Management (IFM).
+LEAF (Linked Environment and Farming) will be hosting a free one-day conference in May on the role of technology in developing the current and future potential of Integrated Farm Management (IFM).

 Drawing on the research and demonstration activities of the LEAF Network to assess the current role technology plays in IFM, the conference will also look ahead to what new technology will offer IFM in the future.